Chandler/planet-labs-cookbook/README.md

 The highlighted JSON is a [GeoJSON geometry object](http://geojson.org/geojson-spec.html#geometry-objects) that we can use as a filter in the Planet API.

+<a name="filters"></a>
-## Search Filters
+## Filters

-Several Planet API endpoints operate on search filters, which can be used to narrow down imagery by a variety of attributes like location, cloud coverage %, acquisition date etc.
+Several Planet API endpoints operate on filters, which can be used to narrow down imagery by a variety of attributes like location, cloud coverage %, acquisition date etc.

 At this point, it will be easier if we start using Python to interact with the API.
 The runnable source file for all code snippets will be linked above each snippet.